13 September 2019

 Following the global economic crisis that first emerged in 2008, prices in gold have continued to ascend, in recognition of its relative security in comparison to other forms of capital.
 Whether your investment is in gold bullion, coinage, and trade commodities, or in mining companies actively discovering, refining and processing, gold is a firm investment decision that can hold you in strong stead over the long term.

-Yet in today’s era of renewed political uncertainty, most recently stirred by the United Kingdom’s unprecedented ‘Brexit’ vote – which, from whichever angle it’s seen, is set to bring our economy into uncertain times – does gold still stand tall as one of the wisest areas for investment?
+Yet in today’s era of renewed political uncertainty, most recently stirred by the United Kingdom’s inability to agree how it will leave the EU, which is affecting all areas of our economy, does gold still stand tall as one of the wisest areas for investment?
 Historical precedent and the latest expert advice suggests to us that it does.

 All That Glitters

 While uncertain economic times, especially those caused by political events, often present challenges to the financial world, they are renowned as being excellent conditions for gold.
-The big question today is whether gold’s price will continue rising in relation to further challenges and stresses in the international economy, including the declining growth rates of super economies such as India and China, where gold demand is consistently high, to the United States presidential election.
-The freshest example of gold’s tendency toward continuing growth comes in its behaviour during 2009.
-The year after the worst financial crash since the Great Depression, gold prices rose by 24%.
+The big question today is whether gold’s price will continue rising in the face of the UK’s internal challenges as well as the global repercussions of a trade war between China and the US.

 The Cost of Uncertainty

 In the wake of Brexit there will be changes to our economy, and with change, of course, comes risk.
-Gold is the stable commodity best known and utilised as diversifying risk, offering calmness during periods of fluctuation.
-Being unaffected by interest rates increases the stability you can expect when you invest in gold.
-It might also be said that political and economic events such as Brexit foster an atmosphere that further boosts gold demand, continuing to nudge its price upwards.
+Gold is the stable commodity best known for and utilised to diversify risk, offering calmness during periods of fluctuation.
+Political and economic events such as Brexit foster an atmosphere of uncertainty that further boosts demand for a range of gold investments including gold coins and bars, continuing to nudge the gold market price upwards.

 A Shining Future

 Even as the effects of Brexit become clearer, other factors will continue to define the dynamics of the coming years.
-These range from the question mark hanging over other European Union member states that may opt to hold a referendum of their own, through to the recovery of Chinese spending in relation to the country’s demand for gold.
+These range from the question mark hanging over other European Union member states that may opt to hold a referendum of their own, through to repercussions of the ongoing trade war.

-All these factors make the climate favourable for gold investment as a long term interest, with huge potential going forward.
-Invest today, and you can be expect security and a stake in the ultimate ‘safe haven’ commodity, and a source of stability in what looks to be several years of twists and turns.
+All these factors make the climate favourable for gold investment as a long-term interest, with huge potential going forward.
+Invest today, and you can expect security and a stake in the ultimate ‘safe-haven’ commodity, and a source of stability in what looks to be several more months of twists and turns.